AdobeDocs/analytics.en/help/components/cda/cda-faq.md

 **How far back does CDA stitch visitors?**

 * Adobe keeps device stitching data for approximately 30 days.
 If a device is intitially not identified by the Co-op Graph or Private graph, but is later identified within 30 days, CDA will go back in time and restate that device as belonging to identified person up to 30 days in the past.
-If some of a user's unidentified behavior falls outside the 30-day lookback window, that portion of the user's journey will not be stitched.
+If some of a user's unidentified behavior falls outside the 30-day lookback window, that portion of the user's journey is not stitched.
 * Adobe keeps device mappings in the Co-op Graph and Private Graph for approximately 6 months.
-An ECID that has no activity for more than six months will be removed from the graph.
-This will not affect data that has already been stitched in CDA, but subsequent hits for that ECID are treated as a new individual.
+An ECID that has no activity for more than six months is removed from the graph.
+Data already stitched in CDA is not affected, but subsequent hits for that ECID are treated as a new individual.

 **How does CDA handle timestamped hits?**

 Adobe treats timestamped hits as if they were received at the time of the timestamp, not when Adobe received the hit.
 Timestamped hits older than 1 month cannot be stitched, since they are considered outside the range Adobe keeps data used for stitching.

-**